“Your Father who sees what is done in secret will reward you...” - Matthew 6:4

 Yesterday, we talked about fighting against hypocrisy in our lives and what steps we need to take in order to win that battle.
 The first step we discussed was that you must be holy in your private life.
 If you missed yesterday’s devotional, I’d encourage you to go back and read it.
 But for now, we are going to look at two more steps we can take to fight against hypocrisy.

-First, we must be humble in our public life.
-Pharisees had a reputation of not just being great teachers or prophets or practitioners, but great prayers and they knew how to put on a show.
-They would stretch out their hands with their palms upward, with their head bowed, and they would give the speech of a lifetime, as loud as they could, standing on the most crowded street corner, so people could hear them, and see them, and brag on how close they must be to God.
+The second step is to be humble in your public life.
+Pharisees had a reputation for not just being great teachers, prophets, and practitioners, but great prayers.
+They knew how to put on a show.
+They would stretch out their hands with their palms upward, with their head bowed, and they would give the speech of a lifetime, as loud as they could, standing on the most crowded street corner so people could hear them, see them, and brag on how close they must be to God.

 I want to confess something.
 Nothing irritates me more than people who pray long prayers in public, because I know what they are doing most of the time.
 They are catching up on their prayer life at our expense.
 It was Charles Spurgeon who said, “Let your public prayers be brief.
 Let your private prayers be as long as you want.”
 This advice is what we should all take to heart if we want to be humble in our public life.

 The third step you must take to win the battle against hypocrisy is to be honorable in your personal life.
 We want to do everything we can to be a stepping-stone to Jesus, not a stumbling block.
 There is something we must remember that Jesus repeats three times in Matthew 6.
 He says it in verse 4, verse 6, and verse 18.
 Here is the firewall that will guard against hypocrisy.